IBM/ibm-quantum-style-guide/fixtures/Punctuation/test.md

 The following list breaks the rules as it

-- ends a bullet with comma,
+- ends a bullet with a comma,
-* ends a bullet with a period.

 The following display equation ends with some punctuation, which looks weird